 In the video I am turning the loops from below, unlike the way I showed in my square braid videos—in those I turned the loops from above.
 Either way works fine, but you should stick to one way within a braid

-New info 2-14-12: Au contraire ~ it turns out that the 7-loop braid will be much straighter and flatter in cross-section if you make the first and third transfer from above, and the 2nd and 4th transfer from below.
+New info 2-14-12: Au contraire! ~ The following is not necessary in making this braid, and was apparently not traditional, but it turns out that this type of braid will be much straighter and flatter in cross-section if you turn the first and third transfer from above, but turn the 2nd and 4th transfer from below.
+(Outer transfers from above; inner transfers from below.)
 Or vice versa.
 Thanks to Gary in the Canary Islands for pushing me to confirm this.
 [I demo this in a video here.]

-This is not necessary, though, and was not traditional.
-No extant surviving “spanish” type braids or double braids have these mixed turns.
+However, no extant surviving “spanish” type braids or double braids had this type of mixed turns.
 [Joy Boutrup told me this at Braids 2012, and she has done extensive research on surviving European loop braids]

 2-braider method: For making either the 14-loop letterbraid, or my doubled 14-loop samplers in the traditional method, 2 braiders would be standing side-by-side, braiding from one fixed point.